American Heart Association Releases New Guidelines For High Blood Pressure And Lifestyle Modifications

 New York Times reports that DASH diet could lower blood pressure by as much as 11 points.
 DASH features vegetables, fruits, whole grains and low-fat dairy.

 It is also recommendable to reduce sodium intake.
-The low sodium and high potassium diets could lower the systolic blood pressure by about 4 to 6 mmHg.
+The low sodium and high potassium diets could lower the systolic blood pressure by about four to six mmHg.

 4. Drink alcohol in moderation.

-Drinking in moderation could lower the systolic blood pressure by up to 4 mmHg.
+Drinking in moderation could lower the systolic blood pressure by up to four mmHg.
 AHA advises men to drink less than or up to two drinks every day.
 And for women, up to one drink each day.

 [Featured Image by AndreyPopov/Thinkstock]